Aero Club of America: Historical notes

 Some of the later licenses issued by the Aero Club of America bore the printed signature of Orville Wright.
 Wright served for a time as Chairman of the Aero Club of America's Contest Committee.
 Contrary to popular myth, the Wright brothers were not issued licenses number 4 and 5 for malicious reasons.
 They were simply among the five pilots who had, in America, demonstrated their ability to fly airplanes before the Aero Club of America's licensing program began.
 Those first five licenses were issued in alphabetical order — a practice followed by other national organizations belonging to the FAI.

 Pilot's licenses were not required by law (except by some states) until well after World War I. Aero Club of America licenses were required for participation in sporting events and demonstrations sanctioned by the ACA and FAI, and they gave credibility to pilots seeking to perform demonstration flights for hire, but many American pilots never applied for a license, which required a demonstration of flight proficiency.
 The ACA was also notorious for the inflexibility of its licensing process, which prescribed, among other items, a letter of application, a photograph of a candidate, appointment of an ACA examiner, and his report of examination, all of which had to be submitted in the correct form and sequence for a license to be issued, whether the candidate passed the flight test or not.

+National Aeroplane Fund

+The National Aeroplane Fund was sanctioned by the Aero Club of America in response to perceived military and political disinterest in aeronautics.
+Established in summer 1915, the group lobbied Congress to increase funding for military aeronautics.
+The purpose of The American National Aeroplane Fund was to train aviators, provide aviation corps for the National Guard and Navy Militia of the States and U.S. Possessions, and put aeroplanes in use for the mail carrying service to inaccessible places, forming an aeronautical reserve, which while being used daily for peaceful purposes shall be ready for military service in case of need.